-1) That if any of the future planned conferences does not go ahead, or are the subject of an event beyond the control of the charity; the charity could be left having to fund a substantial loss.

-2) With the impact of HPV vaccination which began in 2008, there may well be a significant drop in colposcopy activity in the UK, and this may impact on the size of the Society and its revenue.

-3) The newly formed Birmingham Women's and Children's NHS Foundation Trust creates a risk that the accommodation used by the BSCCP secretariat will no longer be available and alternative premises of sufficient security will need to be found at a considerable cost

-4) The level of spend on future IT projects is likely to remain higher than has historically been the case, which could mean a depletion of reserves over the longer term if alternative sources of income are not secured.
+- 1) That if any of the future planned conferences does not go ahead, or are the subject of an event beyond the control of the charity; the charity could be left having to fund a substantial loss. - 2) With the impact of HPV vaccination which began in 2008, there may well be a significant drop in colposcopy activity in the UK, and this may impact on the size of the Society and its revenue. - 3) The newly formed Birmingham Women's and Children's NHS Foundation Trust creates a risk that the accommodation used by the BSCCP secretariat will no longer be available and alternative premises of sufficient security will need to be found at a considerable cost - 4) The level of spend on future IT projects is likely to remain higher than has historically been the case, which could mean a depletion of reserves over the longer term if alternative sources of income are not secured.
 The future potential move to new premises is also likely to result in additional spend on IT infrastructure and maintenance.

-The Executive are of the opinion that it is therefore not unreasonable to maintain the equivalent of at least one year's expenditure in a reserve fund which equates to c £450,000.
-The charity currently holds free reserve of £482,855 and is taking active steps to utilise excess funds in future years, by considering commissioning projects of particular relevance to BSCCP activity, including worthy research and pilot implementation projects.
-Discussions regarding these are on-going with the executive officers and will be further discussed at the executive meetings - see future plans section above.
+The Executive are of the opinion that it is therefore not unreasonable to maintain the equivalent of at least one year's normal expenditure in a reserve fund which equates to c£450,000.
+The charity currently holds free reserves of £419,540, so falls slightly below the previous target set.
+This is due to some exceptional recent expenditure on the proposed conversion to a CIO, the cancellation of the conference in 2020 due to covid, and planned increased amounts spent on the website and IT, including the enhancement of learning platforms for the long term benefit of the Society.
+In the light of this, the Executive does not consider that this represents a significant problem, given the future plans for the Society, and any changes to the reserves policy will be formalised at the next Executive meeting.

-In 2019 the Society incurred a deficit of £72,350 (2018: £15,869 surplus).
+In 2020 the Society incurred a deficit of £70,202 (2019: £78,445 deficit).

-The total reserves of the charity decreased from £572,967 to £500,617.
-Cash reserves decreased from £548,752 to £473,809.
+The total reserves of the charity decreased from £494,522 to £424,320.
+Cash reserves decreased from £475,714 to £405,302.